 At the same, dephosphorylation is the reverse process of phosphorylation i.e. plants break down the ATP to produce ADP and Pi with some energy which is spent in many biochemical processes.

 The phosphorylation and dephosphorylation process is controlled by the Enzymes.
 Enzymes play a great role in the phosphorylation and dephosphorylation process.

 How do the enzymes control the phosphorylation and dephosphorylation process?
 Let’s discuss the facts-

 - Phosphorylation reactions are catalyzed by a family of enzymes called protein kinases that use adenosine triphosphate (ATP) as a phosphate donor in the biochemical process and break down the ATP and produce ADP and Pi.

-- Phosphate groups are cleaved from phosphorylated enzymes by the action of phosphoprotein phosphatases
+- Phosphate groups are cleaved from phosphorylated enzymes by the action of phosphoprotein phosphatases.

-Glycogen phosphorylase occurs in two forms:
+Glycogen phosphorylase acts in two forms.
+They are-

 - the more active phosphorylase a and